thumb2086/Medication_reminder/README.md

 `POST_NOTIFICATIONS`, `BLUETOOTH_SCAN`, `BLUETOOTH_CONNECT`, `ACCESS_FINE_LOCATION`, `SCHEDULE_EXACT_ALARM`, `RECEIVE_BOOT_COMPLETED`, `VIBRATE`

 ## Recent Updates

+*   **0099:** **Implemented Repository Pattern and Fixed Hilt Injection Limitations.**
+    *   **Architecture Refactor:** Created a singleton `AppRepository` to centralize all data logic (SharedPreferences, medication lists, sensor history, and medication status), decoupling it from the `MainViewModel`.
+    *   **Hilt Fix:** Resolved a Dagger Hilt limitation that prevented direct injection of ViewModels into a `BroadcastReceiver`.
+The receiver now injects the `AppRepository` via a Hilt EntryPoint, ensuring a single source of truth and correct architectural practice.
+*   **0098:** **Fixed Notification Sync and Dismissal Issues After Taking Medication.**
+    *   **Problem:** The `MedicationTakenReceiver` was incorrectly creating a new `MainViewModel` instance, which prevented medication logs and charts from updating.
+Notifications also sometimes failed to dismiss.
+    *   **Fix:** Implemented a Hilt `EntryPoint` in the receiver to ensure access to the singleton instances of `AppRepository` and `BluetoothLeManager`.
+Also ensured the `notificationId` was correctly used to cancel the notification.
 *   **0094:** **Chart Visuals and Interaction Improvements.**
     *   **Dual Axis Display:** Implemented dual Y-axis display for temperature (left) and humidity (right), resolving display issues caused by scale differences.
     *   **Visual Simplification:** Removed data point circles from the chart, keeping only the curves and fill for a cleaner, modern look.
 Added entry and pull-to-refresh animations.